bcollazo/catanatron/README.md

 Cloning the repo and using directly will allow you to access additional tools not included in the core package.
 In particular, a web UI for watching games and a `catanatron-play` CLI script that provides a blueprint to run many games, collect summary statistics (avg vps, avg game length, etc...), save game for viewing in browser, and/or generate machine learning datasets.

-Create a virtualenv with Python 3.8 and install requirements:
+Clone the repo, create a virtualenv with Python 3.8, and install requirements:

 ```
 python3.8 -m venv venv